yanghuafang/camera-map-localization/docs/KITTI_DATA.md

 | Crosswalk | **none** | — |

 The last two rows are not an omission.
-SemanticKITTI has no class for either, so they cannot be extracted from this dataset at any effort.
+SemanticKITTI has no class for either, so they cannot be extracted from this dataset at any effort — see [ARCHITECTURE.md](ARCHITECTURE.md) for what each class would have constrained.

 The scan orientation is chosen per class: lane markings and road edges run across the image, poles and signs stand upright, and a horizontal scan meets a